Holy, Holy, Holy! Lord God Almighty

 "Holy, Holy, Holy!
 Lord God Almighty!" is a Christian hymn written by the Anglican bishop Reginald Heber (1783–1826).

-It is sung to the tune "Nicaea", by John Bacchus Dykes.
-Written during the author's time as vicar in Hodnet, Shropshire, England, it was first published posthumously.
-Appearing in the influential Hymns Ancient and Modern, it is one of Heber's most popular compositions, enduring into the 21st century in many Christian traditions.
+Written during the author's time as vicar in Hodnet, Shropshire, England, the text was first published posthumously in 1826.
+It was set to the tune "Nicaea," by John Bacchus Dykes, in the influential Hymns Ancient and Modern.
+It remains one of Heber's most popular compositions, enduring into the 21st century in many Christian traditions.